Our Team

 Garden to Table has committed and experienced staff members and volunteers to help foster school partnerships and support to ensure the growth of your school gardens.

-Lindsey LeCuyer, Program Director (she/her)
+Lindsey LeCuyer, Executive Director (she/her)

 Lindsey grew up in the Washington, DC area and received a BA in Music Education from Virginia Tech.
 After spending some years reconnecting with her roots in Texas, she has happily settled in her husband’s homeland of northern Colorado!
 Lindsey brings 15 years of public school experience as a music educator.
 Intrigued by the opportunity to learn more about gardening while volunteering at her daughters’ school, she joined the parent team at the Louisville GTT garden.
 Directing program at Garden to Table was Lindsey’s dream “next step” in her professional life, providing the opportunity to work with schools to educate the next generation of environmentally aware students while building community around the wonder of growing our own food.